isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Flag repeated experssions cast back into a an enumeration.
+Flag repeated expressions cast back into an enumeration.

 ### <a name="Renum-caps"></a>Enum.5: Don't use `ALL_CAPS` for enumerators